IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/tabs.md

 The `Tabs` emits `igcChange` event when the user selects an item either by key press or click.
 The `select` method allows you to select a tab by specifying its panel as string value.

-If the selected tab is not specified on initial load, the first not disabled tab will be selected.
+If the selected tab is not specified on initial load, the first tab that is not disabled will be selected.

 The default behavior, which selects a tab when the user is navigating with the arrow keys, could be modified by the `activation` property.
-Setting it to `manual` will focus the next/previous tab on arrow key press, but only after pressing space bar or enter the tab will be selected.
+Setting it to `manual` will focus the next/previous tab on arrow key press, but the tab will be selected only after pressing `Space` or `Enter`

 ### Disabled Tab